-- e.d.c.
+- d.e.
 Shrubs, when installed to screen a VUA, shall be a minimum of twenty-four (24) inches high at time of installation and be spaced a maximum of thirty (30) inches on center.
 Shrubbery shall be permitted to grow and shall be maintained at a maximum height of thirty (30) inches.
 Shrub plantings shall address safety principles included in Crime Prevention Through Environmental Design (CPTED).
-Twenty percent (20%) of the required trees shall be conspicuously flowering species. - f.e.d.
+Twenty percent (20%) of the required trees shall be conspicuously flowering species. - e.d.
 Vines used in conjunction with wire fences to screen a VUA shall be a minimum of thirty (30) inches in height immediately after planting, have a minimum of three (3) runners with plants spaced a maximum of six (6) feet on center.
 Twenty percent (20%) of the required trees shall be palm species. - e.
-Ten percent (10%) of the required trees shall be optional species. - The types of trees and the percentage requirements provided in this subsection a1 C-may be varied by the department if it is found that installation of a different type of tree would to create a more compatible design image with trees located on adjacent sites, as determined by the Department. - 3.
-The minimum tree spacing requirements in perimeter landscape areas shall be as follows: Large Trees and Large Palms shall be spaced a minimum of twenty-five (25 20) feet apart from another Large Tree or Large Palm; Medium Trees shall be spaced a minimum of twenty fifteen (2015) feet apart from another Medium Tree-or palm; and Small Trees and Small Palms shall be spaced a minimum of the spaced a maximum of eight (8) feet distance on center from another Small Palm.
-When two (2) trees or palms of different size categories are planted near each other, the larger smaller of the minimum spacing distances shall take precedence.
+Ten percent (10%) of the required trees shall be optional species. - The types of trees and the percentage requirements provided in this subsection a.C may be varied by the department if it is found that installation of a different type of tree would to create a more compatible design image with trees located on adjacent sites, as determined by the Department. - 3.
+The minimum tree spacing requirements in perimeter landscape areas shall be as follows: Large Trees and Large Palms shall be spaced a minimum of twenty-five (25) feet apart from another tree or palm; Medium Trees shall be spaced a minimum of twenty (20) feet apart from another tree or palm; and Small Trees and Small Palms shall be spaced a minimum of fifteen (15) feet from another tree or palm.
+When two trees or palms of different size categories are planted near each other, the larger of the minimum spacing distances shall take precedence.
 Exceptions to the minimum spacing requirements shall require Department approval. - 3.
 Where a business uses a VUA as display area, the first twenty-five percent (25%) of the width of the VUA along the major street may be considered as display area.
 Shade trees are not required to be placed in this first twenty-five percent (25%), but if not planted in the first twenty-five percent (25%) these trees shall be redistributed to the other seventy-five percent (75%) of the site.